bioinfo-biols/Flow2Spatial/docs/Generators.rst

     with open('./mask', 'rb') as handle:
         mask = pickle.load(handle)
     segments = F2S.transfer_masks(adata, mask, list_s=['Cluster1', 'Cluster2', 'Cluster3', 'Cluster4', 'Cluster5', 'Cluster6', 'Cluster7', 'Cluster8', 'Cluster9'])

+Moreover, radius and Hcoordinate means the radius and orignal coordinate of each point in the parallel-flow projection.
+If Hcoordinate is not None, it requires the coordinate based on the histology image.
+For the gut reconstruction, corresponding Hcoordinate locates at https://github.com/bioinfo-biols/Flow2Spatial/tree/main/tests .

 In default, output file will locate in the directory "./save_environ".